la2050/archive/_projects/2018/vision-2020-an-achievable-plan-to-save-us-all-from-air-toxins-diesel-pollution-climate-change.md

 project_video: 'https://youtu.be/4JnqpY0nP4s'
 project_id_3: '8102084'
 year_submitted: 2018
-organization_name: Move LA, a project of Community Partners
+organization_name: 'Move LA, a project of Community Partners'
 project_proposal_description: >-
   Move LA will activate LA County and Southern Californians to address the “elephant on our roads” - transportation accounts for 90% of toxic air